k2view-academy/K2View-Academy/articles/17_fabric_credentials/03_fabric_credentials_backup.md

-# Backup of Fabric Credentials
+# Fabric Credentials Backup

-When testing the system, [user credentials setup](/articles/17_fabric_credentials/01_fabric_credentials_overview.md#setting-credentials) may need to be repeated for a number of reasons, for example, due to an environmental cleanup or when creating additional environments.
+When testing the system, [user credentials setup](/articles/17_fabric_credentials/01_fabric_credentials_overview.md#setting-credentials) may need to be repeated for several reasons, such as environmental cleanup or when creating additional environments.

-To prevent data loss and to speed up the setup process, it is recommended to create a Crontab expression that periodically backs up the credentials.
+To prevent data loss and speed up the setup process, it is recommended to create a Crontab expression that periodically backs up the credentials.
 The backup script can export the data from the System DB into a text file.
 If needed, this data can be imported from the text file into the System DB.

 ### Example of Exporting Data